Peter Mende-Siedlecki

 Graduate Student

-Gavin (he/him/any) received his BS in Behavioral Neuroscience from the University of Kansas in 2022.
+Gavin received his BS in Behavioral Neuroscience from the University of Kansas in 2022.
 He is interested in how groups, identities, and person perception influence social behavior and decision-making, especially towards and within the LGBTQ+ community.
-Outside of the lab, you can find Gavin spending time with his two cats, playing the clarinet, or engaging in anything art related (drawing, painting, drag, photography).
+Outside of the lab, you can find Gavin spending time with his two cats, playing video games, or engaging in anything art related (drawing, painting, drag, photography).

 Undergraduate Research Assistants